Dana Point Meditation Classes & Private Lessons

 Our Dana Point meditation classes offer several different types of meditation for Dana Point locals.
 Some of these meditation classes are geared towards specific types of meditation.
 Others are integrated meditation classes which include elements and influences from several different types of meditation.

-These include mindful meditation, active meditation, moving meditation, sound meditation, breath awareness meditation, body scan or progressive relaxation, body awareness meditation, posture meditation, energy meditation, internal kung fu meditation, dynamic meditation, Taoist meditation, elements of Kundalini yoga, Tai Chi-based meditation, qigong meditation, (Zhan Zhuang) standing meditation and Zen meditation.
+These include mindful meditation, active meditation, moving meditation, sound meditation, breath awareness meditation, body scan or progressive relaxation, body awareness meditation, posture meditation, energy meditation, internal kung fu meditation, dynamic meditation, elements of Taoist meditation, elements of Kundalini yoga, Tai Chi-based meditation, qigong meditation, (Zhan Zhuang) standing meditation.

 Tai Chi and Qigong meditation is a more specific form of moving meditation.
 This is a kind of meditation combines the mind and body along with moving the body’s energy (qi).
 Key focuses include relaxing the nerves, aligning the posture, feeling the energy flow throughout the body, cultivating awareness of unique internal body and mind harmonies, moving the body with fluidity and releasing rigidity.
 Our Tai Chi / Qigong classes in Dana Point offers all this and more!